lnxjedi/gopherbot/doc/Configuration.md

   User: robot
   Password: itsasecret
 ```
-Email is informational, but required for the robot to be able to send email.
+Both `Email` and `MailConfig` are required for the robot to be able to send email.

 ### Connection Protocol

 ```yaml
 Protocol: slack
 ProtocolConfig: